JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 > Due to the license limitation, we can not directly share this dataset, pleanse download it from the [official homepage](https://mosmed.ai/en/).

+- 2020.06.30: Lung annotations of MSD dataset.
+[Baidu NetDisk](https://pan.baidu.com/s/1A1pTzgBcqrDFW_gdefspxA) (pw: q2qv)

 ## TODO

 - [x] Provide pretrained [3D U-Net models](http://doi.org/10.5281/zenodo.3789644) by 5.6.

 - [x] Provide pretrained [2D U-Net models](http://doi.org/10.5281/zenodo.3870441) by 5.31.

-- [ ] Provide lung annotations of MSD dataset by 6.30.
+- [x] Provide lung annotations of MSD dataset by 6.30.